score-json/json/TSF/trustable/assertions/TA-FIXES.md

       path: ./TSF/trustable/assertions/TA-FIXES-CHECKLIST.md
 ---

-Known bugs or misbehaviours are analysed and triaged, and critical fixes or mitigations are implemented or applied.
+In nlohmann/json, known bugs or misbehaviours are analysed and triaged, and critical fixes or mitigations are implemented or applied.

-nlohmann